Tyre (Phoenician רצ, ṣūr, "rock"; Greek Τύρος; Latin Tyrus): port in Phoenicia and one of the main cities in the eastern Mediterranean.

-Esarhaddon's son Aššurbanipal (r.669-631?) inherited this situation.
+Esarhaddon's successor Aššurbanipal (r.669-631?) inherited this situation.
 In his third year, he tried to capture Tyre, occupied the mainland, but - like his predecessors - failed to capture the island city itself.
 Note the absence of tribute: it seems that a marital alliance was concluded.

 Aššurbanipal: Cylinder C

 In my third campaign I marched against Ba'al, king of Tyre, who lives on an island amidst the sea, because he did not heed my royal order, did not listen to my personal commands.
 I surrounded him with redoubts, seized his communications on sea and land.
 I thus intercepted and made scarce their food supply and forced them to submit to my yoke.

 He brought his own daughter and the daughters of his brothers before me to do menial services.
 At the same time, he brought his son Iahimilki who had not yet crossed the sea to greet me as my slave.
 I received from him his daughter and the daughters of his brothers with their great dowries.
 I had mercy upon him and returned to him the son, the offspring of his loins.